Cybernetic1/conceptual-keyboard-v1_bad/README.md

 TO-DO:

 1. Make user-interface prettier.
-2. Abandon the use of Red, Green and White boxes, use drag-and-drop exclusively.
-3. Allow app to talk to server, collect frequent words/phrases from users.
+2. Allow app to talk to server, collect frequent words/phrases from users.
-4. Intelligent sentence generation?
+3. Intelligent sentence generation?
 Perhaps one key feature is to be able to change the word class (or part-of-speech) of a word.
-5. Use pictures or virtual reality to select words, as in a visual dictionary.
+4. Use pictures or virtual reality to select words, as in a visual dictionary.
-6. Your ideas / suggestions?
+5. Your ideas / suggestions?

 Philosophical Argument for the Conceptual Input Method
 ========================================================